May 9, 2025 | Civil Rights Law, Constitutional Rights, First Amendment

 An example of a malicious prosecution case

 In February 2017, Juan Valenzuela was accused by Denver Police of using a fake ID while attempting to catch a flight at Denver International Airport.
 The ID had been through the wash so it was slightly damaged, but it was not fake.
-Valenzuela worked as a prison guard and offered other forms of ID, including his work ID that had a photo.
+Valenzuela worked as a detention officer and offered other forms of ID, including his work ID that had a photo.
 He even had his supervisor at the prison call and verify his identity.
 But the officer simply decided that the ID felt fake and arrested Valenzuela without doing the proper research.
 Valenzuela spent a couple days in jail and then lost his prison job because the Denver DA decided to prosecute him and the prison couldn’t employ him until the felony case against him was resolved.
 It was several months before the prosecution did the necessary research and determined that his ID was valid and dismissed the case.
 By this time, Valenzuela has suffered financial losses from being out of work and emotional stress as well.
 The Civil Rights Litigation Group represented him in his case against the Denver Police officer and he was awarded $500,000.

 How do you fight back?